jdanecki/FractalCL/README.md

 * Keyboard support for changing fractals/kernel parameters
 * OpenCL support to speed up fractals calculation
 * 2 colors models: RGB and HSV
+* OpenCL kernels can be executed on CPU

 # Requirements